-The command will start with the sensor address (a), followed by an X then a set of optional letters, and terminate with an exclamation point.
+The command will start with the sensor address (a), followed by an X, then a set of optional letters, and terminate with an exclamation point.

-Response: a < optional values > < CR > < LF >

-The response will start with the sensor address and end with a carriage return/line feed.
+Response: a<optional values><CR><LF> The response will start with the sensor address and end with a carriage return/line feed.

 The only extended command a customer might need is the following command which is used to enter a new pyranometer calibration factor when the rain gauge funnel and pyranometer are replaced.
 Operating system (OS) upgrades require additional equipment and extended commands and therefore are not practical for most customers.
 Contact a Campbell Scientific repair department for assistance if a OS upgrade is needed.

-Table C-4: ClimaVUE 50 extended commands

-SDI-12 command 1 Function

-aXc!
-Displays the pyranometer calibration.

-a Xc nnnn!
-Changes the pyranometer calibration number to nnnn .

-Where: nnnn = calibration number
+TABLE D-4.
+ClimaVUE 50 Extended Commands SDI-12 command (a is the sensor address) Function aXc!
+Displays the pyranometer calibration aXcnnnn!
+Changes the pyranometer calibration number to nnnn Where: nnnn = calibration number

-^{1}a is the sensor address.

-C.2 SDI-12 transparent mode
+D.3 SDI-12 Transparent Mode

-System operators can manually interrogate and enter settings in probes using transparent mode.
+System operators can manually interrogate and enter settings in probes by using transparent mode.
 Transparent mode is useful in troubleshooting SDI-12 systems because it allows direct communication with probes.
 Data logger security may need to be unlocked before activating the transparent mode.